 - All Australian dollar denominated securities

-- Investment per high yield bond lower at $30,000 versus $50,000 for investment grade, the two inflation linked bonds had an original face value of $40,000.
+- Investment per high yield bond lower at $25,000 versus $50,000 for investment grade.
+The inflation linked bonds had an original face value of $50,000.
 The face value shown in the table includes accumulated inflation since the bonds were first issued.

-- The majority of the bonds listed below are available from $10,000 per bond, allowing new investors to scale up or down depending on risk appetite
+- All the bonds listed below are available from $10,000 per bond, allowing new investors to scale up or down depending on risk appetite

-- The first bond matures in 2019, there are no maturities in 2020, but then at least one bond matures every year for the next five years, building in natural liquidity
+- The first bond matures in 2021, and then at least one bond matures every year for the next five years, building in natural liquidity

-Note: Prices accurate as at 27 August 2018 but subject to change
+Note: Prices accurate as at 01 June 2020 but subject to change.
+Inflation linked bonds assume inflation is 2.0%pa.

-For those investors that want a lower risk portfolio, you could remove the high yield bonds and add more investment grade corporate bonds or even lower risk state or Commonwealth government bonds.
+For those investors that want a lower risk portfolio, you should choose the Conservative sample portfolio, which removes the high yield bonds and adds more investment grade bonds and lower risk state or Commonwealth government bonds.

 Beginners bond portfolio cashflow

-One of the many advantages of buying bonds direct through FIIG is that you will have a relationship manager looking after you, that you can call or meet with to discuss your investment options.
-You’ll also have access to other experts in the business from Credit Research, Investment Strategy and Education.
+One of the many advantages of buying bonds direct through FIIG is that you will have a Relationship Manager looking after you, that you can call or meet with to discuss your investment options.
+You’ll also have access to other experts in the business from our Credit Research and Investment Strategy teams.

 Is the initial capital value of the bond and the amount repaid to the bondholder on its maturity, usually $100.